marcelmalewski/github-api-spring/README.md

 * **Testing:**
   I created github account with some repostirories.
-  Thanks to that i can test my application on github user which will never change.
+  Thanks to that i can test my application on github user who will never change.
+  Also i used github actions to test my application in cloud.

 ### How to install:
 ...